Automattic/republication-tracker-tool/docs/adding-republish-button-to-posts.md

 # Adding Republish button to posts

-In order to add your `Republish` button to your posts, you will need to add the `Creative Commons Sharing` widget to the sidebar or widget area of your choice.
+In order to add your `Republish` button to your posts, you will need to add the `Republication Tracker Tool` widget to the sidebar or widget area of your choice.
 Once this plugin is installed and activated, navigate to `Appearance` -> `Widgets`.

 ![navigating to widgets](img/widgets.png)

-Find the `Creative Commons Sharing` widget and drag it into the widget area that you want it to appear in.
+Find the `Republication Tracker Tool` widget and drag it into the widget area that you want it to appear in.
 You will be able to set these fields:

 - Title
 - Title Link